tenzindorji/basic_linux/README.md

 * d : directory
 * c : character device file:  ls -ld /dev/vmmon Character and block device files allow users and programs to communicate with hardware peripheral devices.
 * b : block device file: ls ld /dev/sda  Block devices are similar to character devices.
 They mostly govern hardware as hard drives, memory, etc
+    `mknod` is the command to create block devices
 * s : local socket: ls -ld /dev/log file Local domain sockets are used for communication between processes.
 Generally, they are used by services such as X    windows,  syslog and et
 * p : named pipe: Similarly as Local sockets, named pipes allow communication between two local processes.
 They can be created by the mknod command and removed with the rm command.
 * l : symbolic link

 Process and thread:
+* Fork gives you a brand new process which is a copy of the current process, with same code segments.
+* thread - lightweight process
+* process- memory, processor, virtual mem

+# NTP Server (Network time protocol)
+* ntpq -p # reachability statistics -
+*
+*

+# How can you limit process memory usage?
+`ulimit -sv`

+# How can you tell if the httpd package was already installed?
+`dpkg --get-selections | grep apache`

+# Devops Questions:
+## You need to upgrade kernel at 100-1000 servers, how you would do this?
+* Chef or ansible or salt. some configuration management tool

 # Splunk Queries: